HERA-Team/hera-singularity/README.md

 __April 27, 2021__:
 [Singularity Hub remote built service is no longer available.](https://singularityhub.github.io/singularityhub-docs/2021/going-read-only/) We are considering other alternative.
 The old Singularity Hub builds can still be accessed via the badge link above, which now redirects to DataLad.
 The `singularity pull` can also do the pull from datalad URL.
 We will manually build and upload to Ilifu for the time being.

+__April 28, 2021__:
+The containers have been built and are available at `/ilifu/astro/projects/hera/containers`, with a few additional new containers that will be documented soon.
+We will keep rebuilding and replacing these files weekly, to keep the software stack up to date with the development, until we have an automated solution.

 ---

 This repository contains recipe files for building singularity containers for the HERA software suits.
 The containers are remotely built on Singularity Hub when the recipes are pushed to the `main` branch.
 Container images can be directly download from the the badge link above or by using the `singularity pull` command line (see [below](##-Singularity-Commands)).
 Ilifu users, make sure to read [Specific Usages for Ilifu](###-Specific-Usages-for-Ilifu) section and check the relevant page on the HERA wiki.